db075239/Modeling-waiting-lists-and-organ-transplant-success-rates/README.md

 Kidney transplantation is a critical intervention for patients with chronic renal failure, but limited donor availability leads to long waiting lists.
 This project aims to understand and manage the dynamics of these waiting lists and the impact of various factors on transplant outcomes.
 We developed two dynamic models in AnyLogic to achieve this:

-1. **Patient Flow Model**: This model analyzes changes in the waiting list by tracking patient transitions between different states, such as active waiting, unsuitability, and post-transplant recovery [1].
+1. **Patient Flow Model**: This model analyzes changes in the waiting list by tracking patient transitions between different states, such as active waiting, unsuitability, and post-transplant recovery .

-2. **Donor and Transplant Impact Model**: This model assesses the influence of the number of donors and the number of transplants performed on the length of the waiting list [1].
-The mathematical representation for the change in waiting list length (\(\Delta L\)) is given by:
+2. **Donor and Transplant Impact Model**: This model assesses the influence of the number of donors and the number of transplants performed on the length of the waiting list

-   \[
-   \Delta L = \beta \, dD - \gamma \, dT
-   \]

-   where:
-   - \(L\) is the change in waiting list length
-   - \(D\) represents the change in the number of donors
-   - \(T\) represents the change in the number of transplants
-   - \(\beta\) is the rate of change in the waiting list with respect to the number of donors
-   - \(\gamma\) is the rate of reduction in the waiting list with respect to the number of transplants

 Both models are based on mathematical equations and historical data, with simulation results presented through generated graphs [1].

 ## Key Features and Findings